MuhammadShoaibKalim/React-Interview/React Interview.md

    ```

 9. **What is context and useContext Hook?**
-   - **Context**: Context provides a way to pass data through the component tree without having to pass props manually at every level.
+   - **Context** is a way to share values across components without passing props manually at each level.
-   - **useContext Hook**: It is a hook that allows functional components to consume context values.
+   - **useContext Hook** allows you to consume a context value in a functional component.
    ```js
    const ThemeContext = React.createContext('light');
    function App() {